TREMA-UNH/rubric-evaluation/README.md

 # Workbench Software

-All experiments can be reproduced with the [Autograder Workbench](https://github.com/TREMA-UNH/autograding-workbench)  software.
+All experiments can be reproduced with the [RUBRIC Autograder Workbench](https://github.com/TREMA-UNH/rubric-grading-workbench)  software.